Upper Kali Gandaki Rafting

 Sauli is the rafting put-in-point.
 The river drops into imposing canyons filled with powerful big volume white-water.
 There is a wide variety of fauna and flora including dense forests, jungle and also remote villages.
 Just enough easier water to regroup and prepare for the next big challenge separates rapids like “Captivity”, “Flip and Strip” and “Gods House”.
 Towards the end of the trip the river gradient begins to ease as the Karnali leaves the mountains and flows out into the Gangetic plains of Terai.
 Jungle is thickens and the river is broadens than pristine Beaches become bigger and more beautiful.

 Arun River Rafting is undoubtedly the most exciting white-water river rafting in Nepal.
-Starting with 4 days trek followed by 3 days of rafting.
-The powerful current and large water volume make sure huge and remarkable rapids are encountered through length of this river journey.
-The rapids can be technically and challenging.
+Starting with a 4-day trek followed by 3 days of rafting.
+The powerful current and large water volume make sure huge and remarkable rapids are encountered throughout the length of this river journey.
+The rapids can be technically challenging.
+Taking about the difficulty: The Arun River rafting expedition is generally moderate in difficulty.
+The rapids can vary depending on the water levels, with some sections offering thrilling Class III to Class IV rapids, perfect for both beginners and experienced rafters.

 Arun River is an excellent choice for a long whitewater rafting trip for those who are seeking a true adventure and the thrill of encountering huge rapids in a peaceful setting.
-It is the first choice for those wanting a whitewater expedition into the wilderness area.
+It would be the first choice for those wanting a whitewater expedition into the wilderness area.

 Everest Trek

-A trekking route in the Khumbu region.
-Khumbu is known to the world as the land of Mount Everest, the highest peak in the world and the native area of the Sherpas.
-A 35-minute flight from Kathmandu gets you to Lukla.
-From there, a few hours of trekking you enter the highlands of Sagarmatha National Park and Namche Bazar – the capital and commercial center of Khumbu – The route continues through Tyangboche monastery, located under the buttresses of Ama Dablam (6,921 m) and reach Gorakh Shep, last point before starting your climb to Kala Patthar (5,615 m) to see the sunrise.
-There you are greeted with the spectacular view of Mount Everest, surrounded by other giants such as Nupse and Lhotse, and other snow-capped mountains.
+Trekking day starts with a morning 35-minute flight from Kathmandu to Lukla.
+From there, after a few hours of trekking, you enter the highlands of Sagarmatha National Park.
+The route now ascends through forest to Namche Bazar, the capital and commercial center of Khumbu.
+After acclimatization day, we continue through Tyangboche monastery, located under the foothills of Ama Dablam (6,921 m).
+The Everest Trekking route reaches Gorakh Shep and Everest Base Camp.
+The last point is Kala Patthar (5,615 m) to see the sunrise or Sun set.
+There, one can enjoy the spectacular view of Mount Everest, surrounded by other giants such as Nupse and Lhotse and other snow-capped mountains.
 You descend the same trail back to Lukla and Kathmandu.